vvvwo/AIVS-project/README.md

 # AIVS: a Point-Cloud-Simplification-Project

+The files in "EXE" can be used to simplified the point cloud directly.

-Title: Approximate Intrinsic Voxel Structure for Point Cloud Simplification
+Project Title: Approximate Intrinsic Voxel Structure for Point Cloud Simplification

+Update Infor

 2021/07/22

 Additional Files：

-We add a new pure project into the repository.
+We add a new pure project and related exe files into the repository.

 2020/04/28